mjpritchard/test-decap-help/content/docs/software-on-jasmin/rocky9-migration-2024.md

 ### General

-The move to Rocky Linux 9 (abbreviated to "Rocky9" or "R9" from here on) involves many changes, mostly transparent to users, so we will focus here on those most relevant to JASMIN is accessed and used.
-The reasons for the choice of Rocky 9 itself, and for some of the associated changes to software, machines and services provided, will not be covered in detail, but has been influenced by a number of factors including, among others:
+The move to Rocky Linux 9 (abbreviated to "Rocky9" or "R9" from here on) involves many changes at lower levels transparent to users, so we will focus here on those most relevant to how services on JASMIN are accessed and used.
+The reasons for the choice of Rocky 9 itself, and for some of the associated changes to software, machines and services provided, will not be covered in detail, but have been influenced by a number of factors including:

 - organisational security and maintenance policies
 - availablity of packages and dependencies for the chosen operating system